-- a novel – and fortunate to have had Gail Anderson-Dargatz as a mentor – a fine author (The Cure for Death by Lightning, A Recipe for Bees, among many others)
+- a novel – and fortunate to have had Gail Anderson-Dargatz as a mentor – a fine author (The Spawning Grounds, The Cure for Death by Lightning, A Recipe for Bees, among many others)

 - short stories